Sample The Top 14 Cultural Foods in the USA

 PB&J

 America put peanut butter and jelly sandwiches on the map.
-One Redditor received over 13000 upvotes and numerous awards for telling an epic tale about when they helped a German citizen craft the perfect PB&J.
+One Redditor received over 13000 upvotes and numerous awards for telling an epic tale about helping a German citizen craft the perfect PB&J.

 Another mentioned that the tasty lunchtime sandwich is often featured in American cartoons and children’s shows.